fpelaezt/devops/AWS/aws-certifications/architect/Guide4-Virtual_Private_Cloud_VPC.md

   * NAT Gateway
     * Provides internet access to EC2 with non-public ip
     * Amazon managed resource
+    * Redundant inside a AZ
+    * To create an independent Availability Zone, create a NAT gateway in each and configure
     * Disable Source/Destination checks
+    * Throughput 5Gbps/45Gpbs
+    * Automatically assigned to a Public IP
     * To use the following must be done
       * Configure a Route Table with the private subnet to direct Internet-bound traffic to the NAT
       * Allocate an EIP and associated with the NAT
-  * Best practice
-    * To create an independent Availability Zone, create a NAT gateway in each and configure

 * Virtual Private Gateways (VPGs) / Customer Gateways (CGWs) / Virtual Private Networks (VPNs)
   * VPGs/CGWs allows connections of a corporate network to the VPC